- about us

 Clearly, much work remains to be done to drive diversity and inclusion levels higher in the automotive industry and NAMAD appreciates the opportunity to take a leadership role in the process.

-For more historical perspective, please click here to watch our documentary, “Making Tracks: History of Minority Dealers”
+For more historical perspective, please see our documentary videos, “Making Tracks: History of Minority Dealers”